Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Models

 \subsection{Task-Aware Specialization}

-Inspired by recent Mixture-of-Expert models \cite{fedus2022switch,du2022glam,zhou2022mixture,cheng2022task,ma2023chain}, we propose to adopt task-specific Transformer blocks in the LM architecture.
-To be specific, a typical Transformer block \cite{vaswani2017attention} contains a multi-head attention (MHA) sub-layer and a feed-forward network (FFN) sub-layer.
-By contrast, as shown in \autoref{fig:expert}, a task-specific Transformer block has $K$ MHA sub-layers, each corresponding to one particular task $t$, where $t \in \{\texttt{classification, link prediction, search}\}$.
-For example, if the encoder $\bmE(\cdot)$ is currently trained/tested on a classification task, the input will be routed to the classification-specific MHA sub-layer.
-Following the empirical observations from \citet{ma2023chain}, we do not specialize the FFN sub-layer, which means all tasks share a common FFN sub-layer in a task-specific Transformer block.
+Inspired by recent Mixture-of-Experts (MoE) models \cite{fedus2022switch,du2022glam,zhou2022mixture,cheng2022task,ma2023chain}, we propose to adopt task-specific Transformer blocks in the LM architecture.
+Specifically, a typical Transformer block \cite{vaswani2017attention} contains a multi-head attention (MHA) sub-layer and a feed-forward network (FFN) sub-layer. \citet{fedus2022switch} propose a Mixture-of-Experts Transformer block with multiple FFN sub-layers stacked upon a shared MHA sub-layer.
+As shown in \autoref{fig:expert} (right), we adopt this architecture and let each FFN sub-layer correspond to one particular task $t$ $(t \in \{{\rm classification,\ link\ prediction,\ search}\})$.
+For example, if the encoder $\bmE(\cdot)$ is trained/tested on a classification task, the input will be routed to the classification FFN.
+Different from \citet{fedus2022switch}, \citet{ma2023chain} propose to specialize the MHA sub-layer and observe better performance in open-domain question answering.
+We test this architecture as well, where, as shown in \autoref{fig:expert} (left), a shared FFN sub-layer is stacked upon task-specific MHA sub-layers.
+We again use the same task-dependent routing for this variant.

-In \Ours, following \citet{du2022glam}, we stack typical Transformer blocks and task-specific Transformer blocks alternately.
-(In other words, if we train a base-size LM, there will be 6 typical Transformer blocks and 6 task-specific Transformer blocks interleaved with each other.)
+In \Ours, following \citet{du2022glam}, we stack typical Transformer blocks and task-specific Transformer blocks alternately, \ie for a base-size LM with 12 Transformer blocks, there will be 6 typical Transformer blocks and 6 task-specific Transformer blocks interleaved with each other.
 In this way, the encoder will have both parameters $\theta_t$ characterizing specific skills for task $t$ and parameters $\theta$ characterizing the common knowledge shared across all tasks.
 Thus, we denote the encoder as $\bmE_{\{\theta, \theta_t\}}(\cdot)$, and the task-aware similarity between the query $q$ and the candidate $c$ will be modified as

 Note that the query encoder and the candidate encoder for the same task still share their parameters.